moedeveloper/pass-time-finder/README.md

 The last two steps are done mannually, if you want it automatically simply comment out line 183 and 184 in `SearchMotor`

+Remember only available time between today and your entered date will be booked if available.

 Note: this shit will work on Windows and linux please feel free to update the documentation if you manage to run it there.